-The home was found to be warm, clean and well maintained.
-Resident bedrooms were found to contain items which were important to them.
-The home was fresh smelling.
-We observed that residents were able to walk around freely and had access to communal lounges and dining areas.
+The home was found to be warm, clean and well maintained to a good standard.
+Resident bedrooms were found to very personalised and contained items which were important to them.

+It was observed that residents were able to walk around freely and had access to communal lounges and dining areas.
 Residents could choose where to sit and spend their time.